Which factor does not influence pesticide drift?

 Study for the WDI Class Test.
 Equip yourself with flashcards and multiple-choice questions, each with hints and explanations.
 Prepare for your exam now!

-Pesticide drift refers to the movement of pesticide particles or droplets away from the intended application site, and several factors can contribute to this phenomenon.
-Among the options provided, pollution is the factor that does not influence pesticide drift.
+Pesticide drift refers to the movement of pesticide particles away from the intended target area, often influenced by various environmental and operational factors.
+Among the given options, pollution does not directly influence pesticide drift.

 Subscribe